 The Witches (1990)

-There are several reasons to check out The Witches, Nicholas Roeg’s wild Roald Dahl adaptation, but there’s one in particular that trumps them all: Angelica Huston.
-In one of her best performances, the actress goes gloriously over-the-top as the Grand High Witch, a work of high-camp that matches the film’s unusual tone perfectly.
-But while this ranks as a strong adaptation all-around, Dahl didn’t exactly see it that way: Per BBC News, he called this Witches "utterly appalling."
+There are several reasons to check out The Witches, Nicholas Roeg's wild Roald Dahl adaptation, but there's one in particular that trumps them all: Angelica Huston.
+In one of her best performances, the actress goes gloriously over-the-top as the Grand High Witch, a work of high-camp that matches the film's unusual tone perfectly.
+But while this ranks as a strong adaptation all-around, Dahl didn't exactly see it that way: Per BBC News, he called this Witches "utterly appalling."
 Though remade for HBO Max in 2020, Anne Hathaway could not surpass Huston's iconic take as the head of the titular terrors.

 Where the Wild Things Are (2009)

 Indie stalwart Spike Jonze brought his original directorial voice to Maurice Sendak's acclaimed book of the same name, and the results were quietly stunning.
 The evocative, intensely emotional film features exceptional contributions from all sides of the production process—from Carter Burwell's lyrical score to co-screenwriter Dave Eggers' personal touch to the delicate transformations of James Gandolfini, Lauren Ambrose, and others into "wild things."
 New York Times critic A.O.
 Scott named it one of the top five films of that decade.

 It isn't every children's book adaptation that ranks among the best American films ever made, and MGM'sThe Wizard of Oz is indeed one of the very few.
 The Judy Garland-starrer is a movie-musical of multiple iconic songs and performances, and through its memorable characters and groundbreaking use of technicolor, it has steadily emerged as one of the signature examples of American popular culture.